polterguy/polterguy/README.md

 ## CRUD API generator

-Our **[CRUD API generator](https://aista.com/crud-api-generator)** allows you to simply choose a database, and literally click a single button, resulting in having securely wrapped every table in your database into **CRUD Web API endpoints 100% automatically**.
+Our **[CRUD API generator](https://aista.com/crud-api-generator)** allows you to choose a database and literally click a single button, resulting in having securely wrapped every table in your database into **CRUD Web API endpoints 100% automatically**.

 <br />